ahmd-sh/FarmInSight/README.md

 FarmInSight is an MVP with several avenues for future enhancement:

+- **Collaborative Farming Workflows**
+  - Coordinate farmers by defined geopolitical regions to further support the agriculture economy through smart directions (e.g., which crops to grow based on other farmers around you) and transparent communication (e.g., insights into other farms).

 - **Enhanced Predictive Models**
   - Incorporate more advanced machine learning algorithms to improve prediction accuracy.